-Johnson's Mills Shorebird Reserve and Interpretive Centre, New Brunswick
+NCC's Shorebird Reserve and Interpretive Centre, Johnson's Mills, New Brunswick

 Every summer (July–August), thousands of shorebirds pass through the Bay of Fundy, from their breeding grounds in the Canadian Arctic to reach winter grounds in South America.
 Feast your eyes on this spectacle at the pebble beaches and mudflats of Johnson’s Mills as our feathery visitors feast on mud-dwelling invertebrates like mudshrimp.
 The shorebird reserve provides healthy habitat for lots of other creatures even after all the birds have migrated south to South America for the winter.
 This internationally recognized shorebird reserve is a paradise for birders and wildlife watchers alike.